Ultimate Greek Seasoning for a Mediterranean Meal

 Optional Herbs for a Twist on Mediterranean Style

-These 4 herbs on optional my recipe.
+These 4 herbs are optional in my recipe.
 The recipe is still delicious without them.
 If your spice cabinet doesn’t contain these less popular herbs, just skip them.
 But if you ave them on hand, try them in this seasoning blend!
 You won’t regret it!

 The marjoram gives a slightly licorice flavor- I know it doesn’t sound good, but it adds so much depth to the flavor.
 The tarragon gives a sweetness to help balance out all the earthy flavors.
 Thyme and rosemary are excellent aromatics.
 I tend to add these particularly if I’m making chicken or roasted potatoes.